OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/azure-functions/functions-create-generic-webhook-triggered-function.md

     {
         log.Info($"Webhook was triggered!");

-        // Get hello activityLog object from hello JSON in hello message body. string jsonContent = await req.Content.ReadAsStringAsync();
+        // Get the activityLog object from the JSON in the message body. string jsonContent = await req.Content.ReadAsStringAsync();
         JToken activityLog = JObject.Parse(jsonContent.ToString())
             .SelectToken("data.context.activityLog");

-        // Return an error if hello resource in hello activity log isn't a resource group. if (activityLog == null || !string.Equals((string)activityLog["resourceType"],
+        // Return an error if the resource in the activity log isn't a resource group. if (activityLog == null || !string.Equals((string)activityLog["resourceType"],
             "Microsoft.Resources/subscriptions/resourcegroups"))
         {